obpy/obpy/src/doc/source/game-dev/bloxworks.rst

 To stop resizing the brick, click the left mouse button again.
 To disable the Resize tool, click on its icon.

+You can also re-size a brick using the property editor.
+Click on a brick, select the "Size" textbox, and enter the new size for the brick.

 Repainting a brick
 ------------------